Paid Social Β· Influencer Marketing

 Creator Voice and Ad Creative Integrity

-Measurement, Attribution, and Incrementality
+Measurement, Attribution and Incrementality

-Benefits and Strategic Importance of Whitelisting
+Benefits and Strategic Importance

 - Creative and budget control for scaling winning content and pausing underperformers quickly.